teacherbuknoy/release-notes/prompt.md

 - Just return the resulting changelog.
 - Do not explain the process of generation.
 - If there are small or otherwise irrelevant commits, ignore them.
+- Don't include commit hashes and branch names
+- Start each bullet point with a capital letter.

 ## Format